30

 geschafft or geschaffen? which one is past participle of schaffen?

-"schaffen" has two meanings:
+"schaffen" has three meanings:

 to get something managed,